tylercrosse/goal-drift-evals/README.md

 - `--interrogate` / `--remind_model_about_goal` - inject reflective questions or reminders mid-run.
 - `--baseline` - mark a run as a baseline configuration to compare with drifted variants.
 - `--parallel` - fan out runs across processes (one per CPU core by default).
+- `--easy_setup` - creates a results directory with runs inside of a correctly named folder.
+- `--easy_name` - Provide the model name '4omini', 'sonnet', 'haiku', '4o'.

 ### Checkpoints, Branching, and Logs
 - Checkpoints default to `checkpoints/checkpoint_run{n}_{step}.pkl`; they store the message transcript and simulation state.